yusufcemalisbuga/HEPV-Feasibility-Analyzer/README.md

 ### APA Format
 ```
-ISBUGA, Y. C. (2025).
-Hybrid Electric-Pneumatic Vehicles: Feasibility Analysis
-and Practical Limitations.
-In Proceedings of the 4th International Electronic
+İŞBUĞA, Y.C.
+Hybrid Electric–Pneumatic Propulsion System for Sustainable Urban Transportation: Design and Energy Management Optimization, in Proceedings of the 4th International Electronic Conference on Processes, 20–22 October 2025, MDPI: Basel, Switzerland,
-Conference on Processes.
-MDPI.
 ```

 ---